Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 ### Chrome Version

 In order to find the Chrome version, we will require a more verbose output from tcpdump this time.
-There are no specific commands to filter by browser name in tcpdump, hence I used _`grep`_ utility of Linux, as shown in the following command:
+There are no specific commands to filter by browser name in tcpdump, hence I used the _`grep`_ utility of Linux, as shown in the following command:

 ```
 tcpdump -r SBT-PCAP4.pcap -v | grep Chrome